 PROFESSORS P.M.
 MOTTA & S. MAKABE / SCIENCE PHOTO LIBRARY PROFESSORS P.M.
 MOTTA & S. MAKABE / SCIENCE PHOTO LIBRARY

 Uterine hyperplasia.
-Coloured scanning electron micrograph (SEM) of a hyperplastic endometrium (uterine lining).
+Coloured scanning electron micrograph (SEM) of a ciliated cell in a hyperplastic endometrium (uterine lining).
 Hyperplasia is the enlargement of a tissue or organ caused by an increase in the number of its constituent cells.
-Areas showing this proliferation are blue here, and appear as clumps of larger cells on the normal red/brown uterine lining.
-Such growth is usually caused by an excess of ovarian hormones.
+This cell has numerous cilia (yellow) and microvilli (green), and is in the process of losing its cilia.
+Uterine hyperplasia is usually caused by an excess of ovarian hormones.
 The cells are not cancerous, but in some cases hyperplasia may be a precursor to the development of a uterine tumour.
-Magnification: x450 at 6x7cm size.
+Magnification: x2500 at 6x7cm size.

 Model release not required.
 Property release not required.